 In each instance, the people were quite ill and could have died if we made the wrong decision.
 Their situations were critical, very complicated, and the right type of treatment wasn’t immediately obvious.
 To top it off, the staff needed my advice on many other things.
 Whenever I emerged from a treatment room, I was immediately met with a barrage of questions.

 “Well, die then!”

-I was reflecting on how it had been such an unusually stressful afternoon that I could have easily keeled over with a heart attack.
-In that instant the thought came to me, “Well, die then!”
-That was a “wake-up call.”
+I reflected on how it had been such an unusually stressful afternoon that I could have easily keeled over with a heart attack.
+In that instant, the thought came to me, “Well, die then!”
+That was a “wake-up call”.
 Suddenly I realized I had been feeling sorry for myself, and thinking that my life would be much easier if I practiced medicine in a less demanding setting.

 What is “right action?”

 So often in our culture, we are told that whatever we do, and especially our work, should be something we want to do, something that makes us happy.
 For devotees this is a false premise.

 The guideline of right action for devotees is not loving what you are doing but doing it out of love for God.
 We should perform whatever work we are given as a loving self-offering to God and with the attitude that He is the Doer and we are simply His instruments.
 Then it doesn’t really matter what we do because when we act in that way we are inwardly fulfilled and very happy.